 For this, data is collected from all of our GP members on their aggregate fund performance and is used to produce the most comprehensive overview of the UK’s private equity and venture capital markets available.
 The survey captures the performance of UK managed funds, including independent funds, venture capital investments and MBOs, representing a vast majority of the UK PE industry and making the dataset and analysis rich and robust.

-The BVCA – The British Private Equity and Venture Capital Association – in conjunction with PwC and Capital Dynamics is pleased to announce the summary analysis of the 2016 Performance Measurement Survey.
-The Survey demonstrates the performance of ‘independent’ UK private equity funds, i.e., funds raised from external investors for venture capital and private equity investment, but excludes listed private equity investment companies (LPE).
-These were formerly known in the Survey as quoted private equity investment trusts (PEITs)* and venture capital trusts (VCTs).
+The BVCA – The British Private Equity and Venture Capital Association – in conjunction with PwC is pleased to publish the 2019 Performance Measurement Survey.
+The Survey covers the performance of ‘independent’ UK venture capital and private equity funds, being funds raised from external investors and managed from the UK.

-Private equity is a long-term investment and asset class.
-As such, the since-inception return metric most accurately reflects the performance of private equity since it measures from the actual start of a fund, rather than just recent years.
-When comparing private equity with other asset classes, emphasis should be placed on the longer-term returns rather than the shorter-term measures.
+Venture capital and private equity is a long-term asset class.
+As such, the since-inception return metric most appropriately reflects the performance of venture capital and private equity since it measures the performance from the start of a fund, rather than just recent years.
+When comparing venture capital and private equity with other asset classes, emphasis should be places on the longer-term results rather than the shorter-term measures.

 FOR FURTHER INFORMATION PLEASE CONTACT THE BVCA